 Also of critical importance, you need to have your blood tested for certain blood inflammation markers, which include elevated levels of:

-- C-reactive protein (CRP), a little-known marker of heart disease.
-When found in elevated levels, this blood protein may indicate heart attack and stroke risk.
+C-reactive protein (CRP), a little-known marker of heart disease.
+When found in elevated levels, this blood protein may indicate risk factors of heart attack and stroke.

 In addition, I recommend having a fasting blood sugar test (an HbA1c test) and a fasting insulin test.
 The results will help to determine whether you are at risk for metabolic syndrome—a widespread precursor to diabetes and heart disease.

 Finally, I would have some genetic testing done to check for the APO E4 allele.
 APO refers to a blood protein involved in fat metabolism, and alleles are combinations of genes.
-The presence of two alleles identified as E4 in these proteins suggests you may be susceptible to higher Lp(a) and triglyceride levels, lower HDL cholesterol levels, and a higher risk of heart disease.
+The presence of two alleles identified as E4 in these proteins suggests you may be susceptible to higher Lp(a) and triglyceride levels, lower HDL cholesterol levels and higher risk factors of heart disease.

 Learn More From Dr. Sinatra